akshayhallagade/netflix-clone/README.md

 Welcome to the Netflix Clone project!
 This project is a React.js application built with Tailwind CSS, offering a user-friendly interface inspired by Netflix.
 It integrates features like card transformations, calling TMDB API to fetch movie data, search functionality, and a watchlist feature.
 The application utilizes React Router for navigation and implements debouncing in the search feature for enhanced performance.

+---

+### Important Note : Before getting started.

+I have made the both front end and backend of the website.

+#### For Front and Back end -->

+1. Clone second branch of the this repo
+2.  use this backend link https://github.com/akshayhallagade/netflix-clone-backend

+#### For only Front(with no connected to backend)

+1.  use master branch of this repo.

 ## Demo

 [![Netflix Clone Demo](public/Capture.PNG)](https://youtu.be/jebi_lV81tE?si=QBy__jcEIml_Fg4F)